h15200/notes/dataStructures.md

 ## Map

 A map stores a key-value pair.
-In JS, maps are avilable as objects but there are certain limitations, the main one being the order of insertion is not specified.
+In JS, maps are available as objects but there are certain limitations, for example, the order of insertion is not specified.
+(In Python maps are ordered)

 In ES6, maps are available as another value-pair data structure with useful methods not available to objects.